 At first I was a bit taken aback.
 My child, evolved?
 How – ?

-My Dad died over seven years ago, and the ‘autism as a branch of human evolution’ argument roared into being slightly after that, as I recall.
+My Dad died over many years ago, and the ‘autism as a branch of human evolution’ argument roared into being around the same time, as I recall.
 Some clever minds have explored the idea better than I ever could, and a couple of snippets of their thoughts are included below.

 However, my personal thoughts on the subject are these:

-In fact, if it weren’t for their general inability to communicate in the way we have come to expect from our fellow man, and their general lack of interest in taking appropriate care of themselves, it might be easy to think of autistic people as a better version of ourselves.
+In fact, if it weren’t for their general inability to communicate in the way we have come to expect from our fellow man, and their general lack of interest in taking appropriate care of themselves (and here I am obviously referencing Ian, whose autism is profound), it might be easy to think of autistic people as a better version of ourselves.

 Stasia Bliss put it rather well in her article “Autism – a leap in the evolution of consciousness?” –